-- Improving access to finance for small to medium sized enterprises.
+- Improving access to finance for small to medium-sized enterprises.

 The FCA’s RegTech team highlighted earlier in the summer that Covid-19 provided a fresh opportunity for RegTech businesses to demonstrate their value and usefulness to the FS sector.

 Francesca Hopwood Road, who leads the FCA’s RegTech and Advanced Analytics team, points out: “The key potentials of RegTech include its ability to automate processes to reduce costs, increase consistency, expand coverage and/or improve the effectiveness of compliance.”
-She added that, “The increased risk of key staff falling ill, reduced human resources through redundancies or furloughing and a search for savings in a period of economic downturn has further incentivised financial services firms to automate their compliance processes.”
+She added that “The increased risk of key staff falling ill, reduced human resources through redundancies or furloughing and a search for savings in a period of the economic downturn has further incentivised financial services firms to automate their compliance processes.”

 The times they are a’ changin’